RU Really Ok? How to Help Someone Open Up About their Mental Health

 Reassure them.
 Even if they are not yet ready to talk, you could ask them what may be getting in the way or what their worries might be.
 Depending on their answer, they may find it helpful to hear that you won’t judge them, think differently of them or see them as being a burden.
 You can also remind them that it’s only human to find it hard to cope during difficult times.

 Help them utilise other supports.
 If they don’t want to disclose to you, ask if there are other people in their life they would feel comfortable talking to, and encourage these conversations.
-You could also encourage them to consider seeking professional help such as seeing their GP or another mental health clinician, or do online courses for stress, anxiety or depression at THIS WAY UP.
+You could also encourage them to consider seeking professional help such as seeing their GP or another mental health clinician, or an online program for stress, anxiety or depression at THIS WAY UP.

 Keep the door open.
 Explain that you’re there for them if they ever want to talk.
 Gain trust by following through with what you say you will do and avoid talking about other people or their problems in unhelpful ways that may deter them from opening up to you.
 Even if they choose to approach you only later down the track, you are still sowing valuable relational seeds now.

-While today is RUOK?
-Day, let’s keep checking in with others on any day of the year and keep the conversation going.
+While RU OK?
+Day is only one day, keep checking in with others on any day of the year and keep the conversation going.
 These conversations require effort and can make us feel uneasy at times, but it could change a life.

 If you’d like to point someone in the direction of more support, the best place to start is to see their GP, who can refer them to mental health clinicians if needed.
 They can also call Lifeline on 13 11 14, The Suicide Call back Service on 1300 659 467, or 000 if they are having a mental health emergency.

-For more mental health support, take a look at our evidence-based Mental Health and Wellbeing courses
+For more mental health support, take a look at our evidence-based Mental Health and Wellbeing Programs